desktop/desktop/docs/process/testing.md

     - [ ] `Start rebase` button only activated if something to rebase
       - [ ] If rebase, success banner is shown temporarily; user can `X` to remove
       - [ ] If conflicts, conflict modal shows quantity of files, ability to open in [editor], open in command line, `Abort` button, while `Continue rebase` button is deactivated until files are resolved
-        - [ ] If rebase resolved, files marked green, and user can click `Continue rebase` button
+        - [ ] If conflicts resolved, files marked green, and user can click `Continue rebase` button
 	    - [ ] If rebased, success banner is shown temporarily; user can `X` to remove
 	    - [ ] Binary files must be resolved in command line before committing rebase
         - [ ] Aborting partially resolved rebase surfaces "Are you sure?" dialogue; `Cancel` or `Abort merge` buttons